thisisharshoriya5565/db-backup/README.md

 ### 🤝 Contributions & Support
 PRs are welcome.
 If you'd like to help improve this package or need a custom feature, feel free to open an issue or fork the repo.

-### 💬 Need Help or Want to Connect?
+### 👨‍💻 Developer Support
-If you have questions, need support, or want to collaborate with the developer, 👉 Visit: https://b2code.in/
+If you need help implementing this or want to connect with the developer:
+👉 Visit: https://b2code.in/